This post may contain affiliate links. Please read our disclosure policy.

 One Pot Chicken and Broccoli Pasta

-This one pot chicken and broccoli pasta is quick, easy, and you will love the creamy garlic sauce!
+This one pot chicken and broccoli pasta recipe is a quick pantry meal, and you will love the creamy garlic sauce!
+It's ready in 30 minutes for a lighter comfort food meal.

 Prep: 5 minutes